Literary language: German

 German differentiates between Hochdeutsch/Standarddeutsch (Standard German) and Umgangssprache (everyday/vernacular language).
-Amongst the differences is the regular use of the genitive case or the simple past tense Präteritum in written language.
-In vernacular German, genitive phrases ("des Tages") are frequently replaced with a construction of "von" + dative object ("von dem Tag") - comparable to English "the dog's tail" vs. "the tail of the dog" - likewise the Präteritum ("ich ging") can be substituted with the perfect ("ich bin gegangen") to a certain degree.
-Nevertheless, the use of neither the Präteritum nor especially the genitive case is totally unusual in daily language, though it is considered rare, and might be dependent on a region's dialect and/or the grade of education of the speaker.
-People of higher education use the genitive more regularly in their casual speech and the use of perfect instead of Präteritum is especially common in southern Germany, where the Präteritum is considered somewhat declamatory.
-The German Konjunktiv I / II ("er habe" / "er hätte") is also used more regularly in written form being replaced by the conditional ("er würde geben") in spoken language, although in some southern German dialects the Konjunktiv II is used more often.
-Generally there is a continuum between more dialectical varieties to more standard varieties in German, while colloquial German nonetheless tends to increase analytic elements at the expense of synthetic elements.
+Amongst the differences are the regular use of the genitive case and the simple past tense Präteritum in written language.
+In vernacular German, genitive phrases ("des Tages") are frequently replaced with a construction of "von" + dative object ("von dem Tag") — comparable to English "the dog's tail" vs. "the tail of the dog".
+Likewise, the Präteritum ("ich ging") can be substituted with the perfect ("ich bin gegangen") to a certain degree.
+The preterite and genitive cases are still used in daily language, if rarely.
+Their use in vernacular can depend on the regional dialect and education of the speaker.
+People of higher education use the genitive more regularly in their casual speech, and the use of perfect instead of Präteritum is especially common in southern Germany, where the Präteritum is considered somewhat declamatory.
+The German Konjunktiv I / II ("er habe" / "er hätte") is also used more often in written form, and is replaced by the conditional ("er würde geben") in spoken language, although in some southern German dialects the Konjunktiv II is used more often.
+Generally there is a continuum between more dialectical varieties and more standard varieties in German, while colloquial German nonetheless tends to increase analytic elements at the expense of synthetic elements.

 Greek

 From the early nineteenth century until the mid-20th century, Katharevousa, a form of Greek, was used for literary purposes.
-In later years, Katharevousa was used only for official and formal purposes (such as politics, letters, official documents, and newscasting) while Dimotiki, ‘demotic’ or popular Greek, was the daily language.
-This created a diglossic situation until in 1976 Dimotiki was made the official language.
+In later years, Katharevousa was used only for official and formal purposes (such as politics, letters, official documents, and newscasting) while Dimotiki, 'demotic' or popular Greek, was the daily language.
+This created a diglossic situation until in 1976, Dimotiki was made the official language.